lovett/calendar/README.md

 ## Events

-A custom HTML tag `<cal-event>` is used to define the events that are shown on the calendar.
+A custom HTML tag `<cal-event>` defines the events that are shown on the calendar.
 Dates, times, and descriptions go into the text of the tag and the application figures out the rest.
 For example:

 ```
 <cal-event>1999-12-31 Prepare for Y2K</cal-event>